Humanistic psychology: Major theorists

 Several key theorists have been considered to have prepared the ground for humanistic psychology.
 These theorists include Otto Rank, Abraham Maslow, Carl Rogers and Rollo May.
-This section provides a short-handed summary of what each individual's contributions for the theory.
+This section provides a short-handed summary of each individual's contributions for the theory.

 Abraham Maslow: In regards to humanistic theory, Maslow developed a hierarchy of needs.
 This is a pyramid which basically states that individuals first must have their physiological needs met, then safety, then love, then self-esteem and lastly self-actualization.
 People who have met their self-actualization needs are self-aware, caring, wise and their interests are problem centered.
 He theorized that self-actualizing people are continuously striving, thinking broadly and focusing on broader problems.
 He also believed however, that only 1% of people actually achieved self-actualization.

 Carl Rogers: Rogers built upon Maslow's theory and argued that the process of self-actualization is nurtured in a growth promoting climate.
 Two conditions are required in order for a climate to be a self-actualizing growth promoting climate: the individual must be able to be their genuine self, and as the individual expresses their true self, they must be accepted by others.